cert-manager/website/content/careers/fullstack-engineer.md

 * Building server side applications or services (REST/GraphQL, API design)
 * Experience of modern frontend frameworks like Elm / Vue.js / React
 * Good working knowledge of programming languages such as Go and Python
-* Use of container based deployment solutions (Kubernetes, Docker)
+* Use of container based deployment solutions (Kubernetes, Docker), nice to have
 * Automated testing and working with CI/CD
 * Good working knowledge of public cloud product offerings (especially GCP)